hibbitts-design/grav-skeleton-course-hub/README.md

 **Grav Open Course Hub** with Git Sync is designed to support an open and collaborative environment for one or more courses, inside or outside of your LMS.
 Built with the open source modern file-based [Grav CMS](http://getgrav.org).

-Information and Documentation
+📚Information and Documentation
 ---
 http://learn.hibbittsdesign.org/coursehub

-Quick Install Instructions
+🚀Quick Install Instructions
 ---
 **Pre-flight Checklist**